 - discuss with the DSL whether any steps need to be taken to protect the person who has told you about the abuse.
-This may need to be discussed with the person who disclosed. - liaise as necessary with all relevant professionals including the DSL and Children's Social Care - understand that such issues necessitate a high degree of confidentiality, not only out of respect for those concerned but also to ensure that evidence is not compromised by discussion in the public domain - never attempt to carry out an investigation of suspected or alleged abuse by interviewing people or asking other people, such as parents.
+This may need to be discussed with the person who disclosed. - liaise as necessary with all relevant practitioners including the DSL and Children's Social Care - understand that such issues necessitate a high degree of confidentiality, not only out of respect for those concerned but also to ensure that evidence is not compromised by discussion in the public domain - never attempt to carry out an investigation of suspected or alleged abuse by interviewing people or asking other people, such as parents.
 Social Care and Health and Police staff are the people trained to do this.
 Such action could cause more damage and interfere with possible criminal proceedings - remember that anyone can make a referral if necessary.
-Staff have a right and duty to refer potential or actual child abuse direct to the Local Authority Children's Services or the Police if the situation is an emergency and the DSL, the Headmaster, Chair of Governors or the Governor for Child Protection are not available and they are convinced that a direct report is the only way to ensure the pupil's safety or if they feel that senior staff action is/has been inadequate and/or inappropriate - Dorset Social Care (Help and Protection Teams) telephone number is:

-DSCB Multi Agency Safeguarding Hub (Mash Team) 01202 228866
+Staff have a right and duty to refer potential or actual child abuse direct to the Local Authority Children's Services or the Police if the situation is an emergency and the DSL, the Headmaster, Chair of Governors or the Governor for Child Protection are not available and they are convinced that a direct report is the only way to ensure the pupil's safety or if they feel that senior staff action is/has been inadequate and/or inappropriate - Surrey Social Care (Help and Protection Teams) telephone number is: - $\circ~$ Surrey SCB Multi Agency Safeguarding Hub (Mash Team) ~ 0300 470 9100 ~ - Out of hours service the LADO is contactable on 0300 123 1650.
+Further help or guidance may also be available from Ofsted who are contactable on 08456 404040 or 0300 123 4666 during normal working hours